Birthplace of Naval Aviation

 California State Society, Daughters of the American Revolution 2011

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Centennial Park (about 400 feet away, measured in a direct line); Coronado Ferryboat Terminal (about 400 feet away); First Firehouse Site - 1892 (about 600 feet away); San Diego-Coronado Bay Bridge (approx. 0.7 miles away); The Stockdale Tribute (approx. 0.7 miles away); Balboa Park (approx. 0.7 miles away); Downtown San Diego (approx. 0.7 miles away); James B. Stockdale (approx. 0.7 miles away).
+Centennial Park (about 400 feet away, measured in a direct line); Coronado Ferryboat Terminal (about 400 feet away); First Firehouse Site - 1892 (about 600 feet away); Carrothers Court (approx. 0.6 miles away); San Diego-Coronado Bay Bridge (approx. 0.7 miles away); Charles I.D.
+Looff (approx. 0.7 miles away); The Stockdale Tribute (approx. 0.7 miles away); Balboa Park (approx. 0.7 miles away).
 Touch for a list and map of all markers in Coronado.

 Credits.
 This page was last revised on April 26, 2018.
-This page originally submitted on April 26, 2018, by Col. James F. Jamison, USMC (Ret) of Coronado, California.
-This page has been viewed 112 times since then.
+It was originally submitted on April 26, 2018, by Col. James F. Jamison, USMC (Ret) of Coronado, California.
+This page has been viewed 175 times since then and 28 times this year.
 Photos: 1, 2. submitted on April 26, 2018, by Col. James F. Jamison, USMC (Ret) of Coronado, California.
 3, 4. submitted on April 26, 2018. • Andrew Ruppenstein was the editor who published this page.